Naamanta/odin-recipes/README.md

 # odin-recipes
-I'm biulding a recipes card, using only HTML
+I'm biulding a recipes card, using only HTML.